sideeqhammed/alx-airbnb-database/normalization.md

 Third normal form (3NF) builds on the foundation of 2NF

 a table is in 2NF if:
-- Each non-key column in a table is not transitively dependent on the primary key.
+- The table is in 2NF
-In other words, **there should be no transitive dependencies in the table**.
+- Each non-key column in a table is not transitively dependent on the primary key (i.e. no transitive dependencies).